tio-ngr/Logad/README.md

 ## How to Run Logad App
 - Clone or download the [FlaskLogad](/FlaskLogad) folder from my GitHub repository.
 - Install virtualenv in the folder containing app.py and others:
-    1. Run the command -> **pip -m venv myenv** (myenv is the environment name, you can change it according to your preference)
+    1. Run the command -> **python -m venv myenv** (myenv is the environment name, you can change it according to your preference)
     2. Activate the virtual environment using -> **myenv\Scripts\activate**
     3. Install the required packages using -> **pip install -r requirements.txt**
 - Run the application using the command -> **python app.py**